Development Notices & Requests for Proposals

 Proposals are due no later than 4:00 pm CDT, on Friday, July 31, 2020

 Applicants should submit six unbound copies of their completed applications to the City at the address below.
 Applicants must also submit an electronic version of their completed application, including all exhibits to Tiffany Glasper.
 An application fee is not required for the ESG program.
 Applicants must also submit an executed “Consent for Release of Response Data” form.
-Application forms can be located on the City’s website at Requests for Proposals - City of Minneapolis.

 The information being requested through this NOFA is necessary for the City to adequately evaluate your proposal.
 Failure to supply the requested information may result in rejection of your proposal.
 Faxed applications will not be accepted.
 Late applications may not be accepted.
 The City has the right to reject any and all applications.
 Deliver or mail applications to the following person and address: